Oral Health

 1. Maxillary Osteotomy (Upper Jaw Surgery)

-The surgeon cuts, breaks, and moves the upper jaw into the correct position.
-Then they attach a small plastic wafer to the teeth.
-The wafer helps align the upper jaw.
+Once the jaw is aligned, the surgeon will attach a small plastic wafer to the teeth.
+The wafer helps keep the upper jaw in the correct position.
 The jaw is fixed in place with titanium screws and metal plates.

 2. Mandibular Osteotomy (Lower Jaw)

-During the procedure, an oral surgeon moves the lower jawbone.
-Depending on the patient's bite alignment, they may move it forward or backward.
+During the procedure, an oral surgeon moves the lower jawbone and fixes it into place.
+Depending on the patient’s bite alignment, they may move it forward or backward.

 3. Genioplasty (Chin Surgery)